 usculoskeletal pains are a common symptom in many people (Malmberg-Ceder et al., 2017).
-In Europe, musculoskeletal pains account for approximately 40% of all occupational diseases and are considered as a growing problem (European Agency for Safety and Health at Work, 2017).
-The presence of musculoskeletal pains has been associated with reduced quality of life for individuals, decreased productivity, increased sickness. absence from the workplace, and economic consequences for the society (European Agency for Safety and Health at Work, 2017; McDonald, Dibonaventura, & Ullman, 2011; Cancelliere et al., 2011).
+In Europe, musculoskeletal pains account approximately 40% of all occupational diseases and are considered as a growing problem (European Agency for Safety and Health at Work, 2017).
+The presence of musculoskeletal pains has been associated with reduced quality of life for individuals, decreased productivity, absence increased sickness. from workplace, and economic consequences for the society (European Agency for Safety and Work, 2017; Dibonaventura, & Ullman, 2011; Cancelliere et al., 2011).

-Musculoskeletal pain is usually caused by: performing repetitive activities in inappropriate body conditions, keeping body in a steady state for a long time, not paying attention to ergonomic issues in daily activities and during work, not performing simple and periodic exercises during daily activities, having poor physical fitness for exercise, having weak muscles, shortening the length of the tendons and ligaments and fascia, doing improperly stretching exercises, removing and moving heavy loads (especially high altitude), and not paving attention to psychological issues (Dalager, Justesen, & Sjøgaard, 2017).
+Musculoskeletal pain is usually caused by: performing repetitive activities in inappropriate body conditions, keeping body in a steady state for a long time, not paying attention to ergonomic issues in daily activities and during work, not performing simple and periodic exercises during daily activities, having poor physical fitness for exercise, having weak muscles, shortening the length of the tendons and ligaments and fascia, doing improperly stretching exercises, removing and moving heavy loads (especially high altitude), and not paving attention to psychological (Dalager, Justesen, & Sjøgaard, 2017).